 The Capitol Corridor has maintained service at 30 weekday (22 weekend) trains between Sacramento and Oakland and 14 daily trains between Oakland and San Jose since August 2012.
 Due to the unprecedented effects of the COVID-19 global pandemic, CCJPA reduced train service in order to mitigate revenue shortfalls while still providing a critical transportation lifeline to essential and frontline workers during 2020.
 Immediately following the shelter in place orders in March of 2020, CCJPA reduced train service to ten trains per day.
 In June of 2020, the service frequency was increased to eight round trips on weekdays and five on weekends, representing fifty-five percent of pre-pandemic levels.
+In June of 2021, service frequency was increased to 11 round trips on weekdays and 9 round trips on weekends, representing 85% of pre-COVID service level.
 The short-term strategy is to match our service to demands as public health and financial conditions allow.
 CCJPA's goal is to return to pre-pandemic train service levels by the second quarter of FY 2021-22.